-Client Relationship Summary as of March 3, 2022
+Client Relationship Summary

 LexION Capital ('LexION', 'we', 'us', 'our', or 'the firm') is an investment advisor registered with the Securities and Exchange Commission.
 Brokerage and investment advisory services and fees differ and it is important for you to understand these differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.